legendcodermartino1245/music_tate/README.md

 ## 🔑 Core principle

 > If the vocal feels like it’s performing *at me* instead of living *inside the track*, it fails.

+# Lyrical Implication Rule

+## Definition
+Lyrics should imply emotion rather than explicitly state it.
+Meaning should emerge through suggestion, tone, and context rather than direct explanation.

+---

+## ✔ Positive signals
+- emotion is suggested, not spelled out
+- lines feel open to interpretation
+- fragmented or internal phrasing
+- understated emotional tone
+- meaning builds gradually
+- lyrics feel like thoughts rather than statements

+---

+## ❌ Failure conditions
+- emotion is explicitly explained
+- overly literal or “on the nose” writing
+- dramatic or theatrical phrasing
+- narrative dominates over atmosphere
+- lyrics demand a specific emotional response

+---

+## 🔑 Core principle

+> Emotion should be discovered, not delivered.